His website, Daveberta.ca was launched in January 2005 and quickly became one of the best read political blogs in

 Dave earned a Bachelor of Arts in Political Science from the University of Alberta.
 During his time on campus, he was elected Vice-President External of the Students’ Union, served on the University Senate and was Chairperson of the Council of Alberta University Students from 2006 to 2007.

 After his time in student government, Dave entered provincial politics where he worked in communications and strategy roles for Alberta’s Official Opposition Party.

-Dave has been called upon to deliver guest lectures on Alberta politics to classes at the University of Alberta, Grant MacEwan University and King’s University College.
-And he has presented social media and communications workshops to the Canadian University Press, the Canadian Association of Labour Media, Public Interest Alberta, the Canadian Federation of Nurses Unions, Next Up, the Catholic Archdiocese of Edmonton and Homeward Trust Edmonton.
+Dave has delivered guest lectures on Alberta politics to classes at the University of Alberta, Grant MacEwan University and King’s University College.
+And he has presented social media and communications workshops to numerous organizations, including the Canadian University Press, the Canadian Association of Labour Media, Public Interest Alberta, the Canadian Federation of Nurses Unions, Next Up, the Catholic Archdiocese of Edmonton and Homeward Trust Edmonton.

 The opinions expressed on this blog represent my own and not those of my employer or any organization I may be affiliated with.

 In addition, my thoughts and opinions change from time to time.
 I consider this a necessary consequence of having an open mind.
 This blog is intended to provide a semi-permanent point in time snapshot and manifestation of the various ideas running around my brain, and as such any thoughts and opinions expressed within out-of-date posts may not the same, nor even similar, to those I may hold today.